 It took a couple of years for the eroding talent landscape to level up into what we have today – one that is now flush with independent executives and contract professionals who are qualified and ready to help companies quickly fill talent gaps and meet productivity, financial and deadline-driven goals.

 Acting on the current business reality by hiring interim talent is a smart move for employers because every minute matters when there are key staffing needs, including and especially at the top.

-“When CEOs change, the senior leadership team often turns over as well, creating new vacancies and additional hiring needs,” says Aram Lulla, Professional Search North America, COE Leader at Korn Ferry.
+“When CEOs change, the senior leadership team often turns over as well, creating new vacancies and additional hiring needs,” says Aram Lulla, COE Leader, Professional Search at Korn Ferry.
 “Remaining managers and departments are left to navigate the upheaval without a clear guide.
 When we break free from the constraints of ‘traditional’ executive hiring, we open our organizations to game-changing talent who can deliver immediate results.”